-We often get asked to explain why the practice of direct sourcing is increasing.
-We could give you our opinion, but the reality is that it's better to hear it directly from the contractors themselves.
-Procom surveyed over 2000 job seekers to try and understand their preferences when looking for a contract job.
-The results are as follows:
+Procom often gets asked to explain why the practice of direct sourcing is increasing.
+We could give you our opinion, however, it's better to hear it directly from the contractors themselves.
+Procom surveyed over 2,000 job seekers to understand their preferences when looking for a contract job.